 The bottom line

 Changes in volume often precede changes in price, and the OBV can be used to determine potential changes in price trends, as well as to confirm a trend.
-Do your homework, and practice looking for these trends/changes — keeping in mind that no indicator works 100 percent of the time — and you will add an effective piece to your toolkit for swing trades.
+Do your homework, perform further research if you need to, and practice looking for these trends and changes, keeping in mind that no indicator works 100 percent of the time.
+With this knowledge, you will add an effective piece to your toolkit for swing trades.